eazymation/jbds-via-html5/README.md

 be changed).
 We use the Obeo Designer  install for sirius as it neatly packages sirius componenents with miminal set of eclipse plugins.
+This Readme also suggests some possible further work to ease the stoping and starting of a users container.

 ## Introduction